sharpie7/BeebFpga_MiSTer/Readme.md

 - You must manually apply reset using the menu if you change the hardware configuration
 - Sound mixing between the Music 5000 output and the BBC sound isn't good.
 Don't play both at once.
+- Master 128 does not save its CMOS settings, though some key values can be configured via F12 OSD
 - The "VideoNuLA" (a modern upgrade to the original VideoULA) is not supported.
 - Selecting Drives 2 and 3 in DFS creates some odd results.